 Stage 3: Court Filing

-Juicio ordinario.
-For contested claims above €6,000.
-Full civil proceedings with written pleadings, evidence exchange, and judicial hearings.
+The procedural route depends on the nature and amount of the debt.
+Monitorio: for documented, undisputed debts of any amount.
+Fast-track procedure.
+Juicio verbal: for contested claims under €6,000.
+Simplified proceedings.
+Juicio ordinario: for contested claims above €6,000.
+Full civil proceedings.
 Timeline: 6–18 months.
 This is the procedure that applies when the debtor files a substantive objection to the monitorio.

 Stage 4: Judgment and Enforcement